Primary Key vs Foreign Key in SQL

 Purpose: Ensures data integrity by preventing duplicate records.

-can be the primary key as it uniquely identifies each customer.
+Example: Consider a Customers table with columns CustomerID, CustomerName, and City.
+CustomerID can be the primary key as it uniquely identifies each customer.

 CREATE TABLE Customers (